bcanseco/github-contribution-graph-action/README.md

 ### `GITHUB_TOKEN` 🔑

 GitHub has [a great article](https://help.github.com/en/actions/configuring-and-managing-workflows/authenticating-with-the-github_token#using-the-github_token-in-a-workflow) about the token.
 It's the standard way that all GitHub Actions interact with GitHub on your behalf.
-The permissions of this token are both short-lived scoped to the repo only.
+The permissions of this token are both short-lived and scoped to one repo only.

 You don't need to create this secret yourself; GitHub handles that for you.
 All you need to do is provide the token in your workflow, job, or step: